 I’ve been in the automated data capture business for more years than I like to admit.
 It doesn’t matter how things evolve –when it comes to data, everything comes back to Quality and Use.

 While the focus of our solutions at HL Group is on the data capture side – how that data will be used is what defines and drives what we capture.
-We then hand off that information into other business systems (ERPs, Financials, etc.) for the Use side of the data.
+We then hand off that information to other business systems (ERPs, Financials, etc.) for the Use side of the data.

 A common reason we’re brought in is because of the Quality of a client’s existing data (or lack thereof).
 But determining the Quality of the data is enormously impacted by the Use of the data.